msfjarvis/msfjarvis.dev/content/posts/weeknotes-week-17-2026/index.md

 On Friday I only had myself to make dinner for so I went for a classic nacho dip/salad thing which was incredibly easy to put together and tasted delicious, validated by resident protein maxxer Yash.

-{{<figure src="blob:https://msfjarvis.dev/12725d36-85fa-44c5-aa8b-bce7320254b1" alt="A bean nacho dip with red beans, cucumbers, onions, tomatoes, and corn; all wrapped up in a dressing made with a some jarred salsa, olive oil, apple cider vinegar, onion powder, and a bit of hot sauce." title="I could eat this every day and not tire of it, veggies in a bowl is a pretty versatile canvas.">}}
+{{<figure src="nacho-dip-at-home.webp" alt="A bean nacho dip with red beans, cucumbers, onions, tomatoes, and corn; all wrapped up in a dressing made with a some jarred salsa, olive oil, apple cider vinegar, onion powder, and a bit of hot sauce." title="I could eat this every day and not tire of it, veggies in a bowl is a pretty versatile canvas.">}}